 I am a non-US citizens.
 Are there any special considerations?
 All candidates who are Non-US citizens must first check with Stephen Sechrist, Director for International Students, Scholars & Programs [[sjsech]], Eva Wong, International Student and Scholar Advisor, ([[ywong]], or Emily Hogge, [[echogge]] at the Reves Center to verify the proper visa/work authorization and eligiblity to accept any of the Residence Life staff positions.

 I've signed up for an interview, but I don't recall the date, time or location.
 Where can I find it?
-Login at https://wmrl-ascend.symplicity.com.
-Select the interview tab at the top of the page.
-Your interview information will be listed.
+Login to the Campus Living Employment Portal and navigate to the interview page(s).

 My references have not been contacted.
 When will this occur?
 References are only contacted should we required additional information.
 For most candidates references will not be contacted.

 How will I be notified about my candidate status?
 All candidates who meet the eligbility requirements are sent an email for an interview.
 Once the interview process concludes and decisions are made, candidates are notified electronically to check status in the selection system.
-A statement at the top of the page in a yellow band will specify the decision.
 There are three decisions types.

 Hire or Offer: Offers are for specific positions and indicate an assignment to an area, building and room.
 Offers may be in a single, double, triple or quad.
 Staff are given a specific time frame to select their roommate(s).
 That person(s) must have paid the room reservation deposit by the specified deadline.
 Some offers have additional conditions for placement (substance free, special interest housing and Tribe Square).
-Once an offer is accepted, hire packets are prepared for pick up in Campus Center 212.
-Included in the hire packet are forms and documents that are to be completed and returned to Residence Life by the specified deadline in order to keep the position.
+Once an offer is accepted, additional pages in the portal will open for to complete required employment documents, some will be online and others are to be printed and returned to Residence Life.
+The employment documents are to be completed by the specified deadline in order to retain the position.

 Not Hired: Candidates who will no longer be considered for staff positions.